 Vesna Allison is responsible for accounting and finance, as well as being a faithful steward for our harvest crews.
 She is a registered nurse and currently volunteers at Grace Medical.

-Nato Martinez was hired as Farm Manager in 2008 and oversaw the development of both the blueberry and citrus properties.
+Nato Martinez became Farm Manager in 2008 and oversaw the development of both the blueberry and citrus properties.
 His responsibilities include all farming activities for blueberry, citrus, cattle and hay operations.

 Our year round farm team is a crucial component to the daily success of Wild Goose Farms.